AckerlyXu/heima/articles/azure-resource-manager/resource-group-authenticate-service-principal.md

 ```

 ### Provide certificate through automated PowerShell script
-Whenever you sign in as a service principal, you need to provide the tenant id of the directory for your AD app.
+Whenever you sign in as a service principal, you need to provide the tenant ID of the directory for your AD app.
 A tenant is an instance of Azure Active Directory.
 If you only have one subscription, you can use:

 ```powershell
 Param (